melissamcewen/glass_spider/README.md

 [Breakpoint](http://breakpoint-sass.com/) is a simple way of handling media queries.
 To use import the [stylesheets directory](https://github.com/at-import/breakpoint/tree/2.x.x/stylesheets).

 ##### Foundation
 It's technically possible to use [Foundation](http://foundation.zurb.com/) framework in this way, but it has a number of dependencies that must be installed and then the Foundation files must be modified to utilize them.
 In addition, the version of SASS your compiler uses must be 3.4.
+An alternative is using a compiler with built-in support like [Codekit](https://incident57.com/codekit/index.html).

 ##### Susy
 [Susy](http://susy.oddbird.net/) is a responsive grid framework.
 Follow the instructions in the [Susy documentation](http://susydocs.oddbird.net/en/latest/install/#manual-start).